mmonroe3195/mmonroe3195.github.io/documentation/set-up.md

 - [Power BI Desktop](https://www.microsoft.com/en-us/download/details.aspx?id=58494)
 - [Python](https://www.python.org/downloads/).
 We recommend installing the newest version of Python.
 For help with installation, refer to the [Python Installation Video](https://www.youtube.com/watch?time_continue=163&v=Pi0RK7GJIKg&embeds_referring_euri=https%3A%2F%2Fwww.simplilearn.com%2F&source_ve_path=Mjg2NjY&feature=emb_logo) by SimpliLearn.
 - [Pip](https://pip.pypa.io/en/stable/installation/).
 This can be done when installing Python or can be installed separately.
+- Java

+## Python and Pip Version

+We used Python version 3.10 for this project.
+Other versions may work, but there is no guarantee.
+We encountered issues with some other versions.
+We also used pip3.

+## Packages needed to run the script:
+- Jpype1 (version 1.4.1)
+- Numpy (version 1.26.1)
+- Pandas (version 2.1.2)
+- Pip (version 23.3.`)
+- Python-dateutil (version 2.8.2)
+- Tabula-py (version 2.8.2)
+- Requests
+- Pathlib
+- Bs4
+- Openpyxl

+Other versions of these packages may work, but there is no guarantee.
+We encountered issues with some other versions.

 ## Daily Python Script

-This section will be updated later to reflect the most up to date information.
-PDFs will be scraped from the web and converted into Excel workbooks that will be stored in a folder called "911 Call Data".
+PDFs will be scraped from the web and converted into Excel workbooks that will be stored in a folder called "thesisexcels".
 Make sure to remember the path that this file is saved to.
 This path will be needed later on.
-Packages needed to run the script:
-Jpype1 - version 1.4.1
-numpy - version 1.26.1
-pandas - version 2.1.2
-pip - version 23.3.`
-python-dateutil - version 2.8.2
-tabula-py - version 2.8.2
-requests
-pathlib
-bs4
-openpyxl

-java install

 ## Power BI